Třeboň: Geography

 Třeboň is located about 22 km southwest of Jindřichův Hradec and 19 km east of České Budějovice.
 It lies in the Třeboň Basin.
 It is known for its bogs with rich deposits of peat, which led to establishment of peat spa in the town.

-Třeboň is known for its fish ponds, which were established in the region since Middle Ages.
-Rožmberk Pond is the largest pond in the country and the largest fish pond in the world, with surface area of 489 ha.
+Třeboň is known for its fishponds, which were established in the region since Middle Ages.
+Rožmberk Pond is the largest pond in the country and the largest fishpond in the world, with surface area of 489 ha.
 It was built between 1584 and 1590.
 The urban area of Třeboň is located on the shore of Svět pond, also one of the largest Czech ponds with 201 ha.
-It is primarily a fish pond, but also is used for sport and recreational purposes.
+It is primarily a fishpond, but also is used for sport and recreational purposes.

 The whole municipal territory lies in the Třeboňsko Protected Landscape Area.
 The Lužnice river flows through the eastern part of the territory and supplies Rožmberk pond with water.
 There are many small watercourses, which supply the other ponds.